skeselj/skeselj.github.io/about.md

 permalink: /about/
 ---

-I am **Stefan Keselj**, an undergrad at Princeton interested in ML.
+I am **Stefan Keselj**, a student at Princeton into ML.
 I made this site so I could share some of my work.

-The site layout is a clone of Andrej Karpathy's (http://karpathy.github.io/) and the content style is largely based on his.
+The site layout is a clone of [Andrej Karpathy's](http://karpathy.github.io/) and the content style is largely based on his.